Javingka/notas/notes_threejs.md

 **fog** This determines whether the particles are affected by fog added to the scene.
 This defaults to true.

 Others ways to style the particles:
 > We can apply THREE.SpriteCanvasMaterial (which only works for THREE.
-CanvasRenderer ) to use the results from an HTML canvas element as a texture
+CanvasRenderer ) to use the results from an HTML canvas element as a texture.

-> Use **THREE.SpriteMaterial** and a HTML5-based texture to use the output of an HTML canvas when working with THREE.WebGLRenderer
+> Use **THREE.SpriteMaterial** and a HTML5-based texture to use the output of an HTML canvas when working with THREE.WebGLRenderer.

 > Load an external image file (or use the HTML5 canvas) with the map property of THREE.PointsMaterial to style all particles of THREE.Points

 #### Using HTML5 canvas with WebGLRenderer